Operational Plan 2022 - 2023

 Legislative context

 Safe Work Australia was established under the Safe Work Australia Act 2008 (Cth) (the SWA Act).
 In accordance with the SWA Act, this operational plan details the activities to be undertaken by Safe Work Australia and the planned expenditure for the year.
-Further, it is consistent with, and supports, the strategies in the Corporate Plan 2022-2026 and does not deal with the allocation of resources for the performance of Safe Work Australia’s functions.
+Further, it is consistent with, and supports, the strategies in the Safe Work Australia Corporate Plan 2024–2028.

 Download the Operational Plan